adrpar/asciidoctor-confluence-adf/doc/document-attributes.md

 ### Important Document Attributes

-The following document attributes are supported:
+The following document attributes are supported (new unified form first):

-- `jira-base-url`: The base URL of your Jira instance
-- `confluence-base-url`: The base URL of your Confluence instance
+- `atlassian-base-url`: The base URL of your Atlassian Cloud site.
+Replaces the deprecated `jira-base-url` and `confluence-base-url` (both still work but emit a warning).
 - `confluence-api-token`: The API token for authentication
 - `confluence-user-email`: The email for authentication